 Have an Agenda

-Make sure you have a clear agenda and verbally signpost to the audience exactly where you are in the presentation.
+Make sure you have a clear agenda when you present via video call and verbally signpost to the audience exactly where you are in the presentation.
 You should regularly refer back to it as you move through the presentation.
 With a longer presentation, you may need to summarise where you’ve been and where you are up to.
 Do that before moving to the next section or chapter if you are telling a story to illustrate your point.

 Emphasise Your Key Message